Chuck Easttom: Professional work

-In addition to computer security, Easttom has done work in software engineering., applied mathematics, aerospace engineering,quantum computing, and other areas.
-He has authored 43 books on computer security, programming languages, Linux, cyber forensics, quantum computing, computer networks, penetration testing, and cryptography.
+In addition to computer security, Easttom has done work in software engineering, applied mathematics, aerospace engineering, quantum computing, artificial intelligence, machine learning, and other areas.
+He has authored 44 books on computer security, programming languages, Linux, cyber forensics, quantum computing, computer networks, penetration testing, and cryptography.
 His books are used as textbooks for both undergraduate and graduate programs at over 60 universities.
 He is an inventor with 27 patented computer science inventions.
 He is a frequent speaker at major cybersecurity conferences.